sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Usage

 The script works by parsing the texture maps in a folder based on a defined naming convention and assigning these to their corresponding shaders.
+For example if we have the following naming for a texture map:

+[assetName]_[shaderName]_[map]_[version]_[artist].[extension]
+Example: car_hubcap_bmp_v01_lelgin.exr

+There are two parts of this file we need to identify.

+**ShaderName** This needs to match the name of the shader assigned in Maya.
+In Substance this is referred to as a "textureSet".
+That is, the names of the shaders assigned in Maya and exported as an FBX become the "texture sets" when the FBX is imported into Substance Painter.

+**map type**

  While written for Substance Painter, it would work equally well with textures from Mari.
 Below is an overview of the naming convention used.

 | variable | explanation | example
 | $textureSet | shader name | hubcap